 This is used to describe any type of building where people will live.
 This could include houses, apartments or any other type of building the people typically live in.

 This is the length of time that the money is loaned out for.
 For example, if you borrow money for 12 months, it has a 12 month ‘term’.

 This is where a lender takes a property as security, but where the property already has a first charge.
 A first charge loan is paid back before a second charge loan.
-This usually makes the rate of a loan higher on a second charge.
+This usually makes the rate of the loan higher on a second charge finance.

 This is used to describe a property that is used both for residential, and commercial purposes.
 An example would be a property where the ground floor is a clothing shop, and all remaining floors are apartments.